harrisonhjones/RGBEffect/readme.md

 * Look at the demos/usage below

 ## Usage
 This library is much more complicated than my original LEDEffect library, which this library is loosely based on.
-To use this library you must first define colors (sort of like a color pallet) and then you can use those defined colors with different effects.
+To use this library you must first define colors (sort of like a color palette) and then you can use those defined colors with different effects.

 ### List of Available Effects